 Learning and Teaching Methods

-The program is structured around practical, hands-on learning experiences featuring speakers with relevant expertise in the field assessed in the respective workshop.
+The program is structured around practical, hands-on learning experiences featuring speakers with relevant expertise in the field assessed in the respective masterclass.

 Details